ollieclarke8787/WorkshopDurham2024/ToricIdeals/README.md

+# All Markov Bases for Macaulay2

 This repository contains:
-- This README,
-- The code for the Macaulay2 package "allMarkovBases",
+- 'allMarkovBases.m2' - the code for the Macaulay2 package "allMarkovBases"
-- The code from the [paper](https://arxiv.org/abs/2502.19031) associated with the package,
+- 'paperCode.m2' - the code from the [paper](https://arxiv.org/abs/2502.19031) associated with this package
-- The [paper by Charalambous, Katsabekis and Thoma](https://arxiv.org/abs/math/0607249) which contains the key results (Theorems 2.6 and 2.7) which justify why the package works and proof of those results.

-To load the package in Macaulay2, run
+To load the package in Macaulay2: clone the repository, start an instance of Macaulay2 in this foler, and run:

     loadPackage "allMarkovBases";

+The package is fully documented.
+For help see:

+    help "allMarkovBases"

+or

+    viewHelp "allMarkovBases"